near-horizon/near-protocol-rewards/README.md

 ## Dashboard

 You can view all your metrics on our [dashboard](https://www.nearprotocolrewards.com/dashboard).
-If you want to update your data, there's a "refresh" button that automatically triggers our backend to update your specific data in real-time.

 ## Offchain Data Collection